asrhou/NATMI/README.md

 ```

 ### Visualise ligand-receptor-mediated interaction network of in 'toy.sc.em.txt' in three different ways.
 The output of ExtractEdges.py in 'test' folder are the predicted edges between three cell types.
 Visualisation of the extracted edges is a good place to start interrogating biological processes through these predicted edges.
-To have a complete view of the cell-to-cell communicatioin network, we first visualise the cell-connectivity-summary network in 'test' folder.
+To have a complete view of the cell-to-cell communication network, we first visualise the cell-connectivity-summary network in 'test' folder.

 ```bat
    python VisInteractions.py --sourceFolder test --signalType lrc2p --weightType mean --detectionThreshold 0.2 --drawNetwork y --plotWidth 4 --plotHeight 4 --layout circle --fontSize 15 --edgeWidth 6 --maxClusterSize 0 --clusterDistance 0.6